Geography of Poland

 Poland (Polska) is a country that extends across the North European Plain from the Sudetes and Carpathian Mountains in the south to the sandy beaches of the Baltic Sea in the north.
 Poland is the fifth-most populous country of the European Union and the ninth-largest country in Europe by area.
 The territory of Poland covers approximately 312696 km2, of which 98.52% is land and 1.48% is water.
 The Polish coastline was estimated at 770 km in length.
-Poland's highest point is Mount Rysy, at 2500 m.
+Poland's highest point is Rysy, at 2500 m.

-Topographically, Poland is a diverse country; although most of the central terrain is flat, there is an abundance of lakes, rivers, hills, swamps, beaches, islands and forests elsewhere.
+Geographically, Poland is a diverse country; although most of the central terrain is flat, there is an abundance of lakes, rivers, hills, swamps, beaches, islands and forests elsewhere.
 The Baltic coast has two natural harbours, the larger situated in the Gdańsk-Gdynia region, and the smaller near Szczecin in the far northwest.
 The northeastern region, also known as the Masurian Lake District with more than 2,000 lakes, is densely wooded and sparsely populated.
 To the south of the lake district, and across central Poland a vast region of plains stretches all the way to the Sudetes on the Czech and German borders southwest, and to the Carpathians on the Czech, Slovak and Ukrainian borders southeast.
 The central lowlands had been formed by glacial erosion in the Pleistocene ice age.

 The country's longest and most prominent river is the Vistula at 1047 km in length, also the ninth-longest in Europe.
 Other notable rivers within the administrative borders are Warta at 808 km, and the Oder at 741 km.
 Poland's largest lake is Śniardwy with the surface area of 113.4 km2, followed by Mamry with 102.8 km2.